Upper Largo: John Wood's Hospital

-Along the St Andrews road is one of Upper Largo's most impressive buildings: John Wood's Hospital which was founded in 1659 or 1665 as an almshouse or hospital for old men sharing the surname of its founder, John Wood.
+Along the St Andrews road is one of Upper Largo's most impressive buildings, John Wood's Hospital, which was founded in 1659 or 1665 as an almshouse or hospital for old men sharing the surname of its founder, John Wood.
 It was renovated in 1975 as part of a wider development of the site that saw more than ten residences built nearby, which now form sheltered housing.

 Sir Andrew Wood

-Sir Andrew Wood, often referred to as the Scottish Nelson, made his name in battles against the English fleet in the years around 1500, and in recognition of his feats he was given estates in this part of Fife by James III.
+Sir Andrew Wood, often referred to as the Scottish Nelson, made his name in battles against the English fleet in the years around 1500, and in recognition of his feats he was given estates in this part of Fife by James III and James IV.

-He lived in the medieval Largo House, of which only a tower now remains, three hundred yards west of the Parish Church.
+He lived in the medieval Largo House, of which only a tower now remains, three hundred yards west of the parish church.
 The oldest part of today's church dates back to 1623, but it was clearly built on the site of an earlier one.
 Sir Andrew linked his house and the church with what is believed to be Scotland's earliest canal, built so he could be rowed to church in his personal barge each Sunday in a manner befitting a naval hero.